mlekhi/mlekhi/README.md

 Outside of work, I enjoy exploring different creative outlets, such as writing, graphic design, and painting.
 These hobbies help me stay grounded and keep my mind fresh for tackling new challenges.

 ## I'd love to hear more about you!
-If you'd like to talk opportunities, or even just want to chat, feel free to connect with me!
+If you'd like to talk opportunities, or even just want to chat, feel free to connect with me on LinkedIn :)